mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_v9/README.md

 - `policies_is_enterprise` (the `_is_enterprise_cte`s): `mozfun.stats.mode_last(array_agg(... order by event_timestamp))` takes the statistical mode, breaking ties toward the latest event.
 On two mode-tied values whose events share the same `event_timestamp` the tiebreak is arbitrary. v8 is the same: `mozfun.stats.mode_last(array_agg(... order by submission_timestamp))`, no secondary tiebreaker.

-Two outputs were non-deterministic and have been made reproducible:
+Three outputs were non-deterministic and have been made reproducible:

 - `ad_click_target` (`string_agg`): `order by ad_components.component`. `distinct` fixes the set; the `order by` fixes the concatenation order.
+- `experiments` on the SAP side (`sap_events_with_client_info_cte`): the array is built by iterating `json_keys(experiments, 1)`, whose order BigQuery does not document as stable, so the element order is pinned with `order by k` on the experiment slug.
+The SERP side is a passthrough of `ping_info.experiments` and keeps whatever order the ping carried; the two conventions never mix, because the `coalesce` in `join_sap_serp_cte` takes one side's array whole.
 - SERP passthrough columns (`serp_events_with_client_info_cte`): the `qualify row_number() over (... order by event_timestamp desc)` picked an arbitrary row when two events for the same client, date, engine, and access point shared an `event_timestamp`. `impression_id` is now a secondary sort key; it is unique in `serp_events_v2`, so the surviving row is fully determined.